Posted by: cgibson | August 2, 2011

 Those who advocate for the expansion of marriage for same sex couples see the purpose of marriage as serving the personal interests and happiness of the parties of the marriage.
 It is a contract that can be entered and exited when it no longer suits the needs or interests of one of the spouses.
 Society has no business getting involved; the government should “stay out of the bedroom,” etc. Nevertheless, proponents of expanding the definition of marriage, along with all the rest of us, have lost the sense in which society is vested in the health of marriage.
 The future of humanity is bound up in the institution of marriage, and that fact can’t be changed, no matter how hard we try to ignore it.

-The currents of history feel like expanding the definition of marriage is inevitable, but even is that plays out, society needs to simultaneously find a way to reunite marriage with childbearing and childrearing.
-Children with two loving parents who are plugged in and responsible are the best cure to inner city crime and gang activity, suburbian drug abuse, and substandard education across the board.
+The currents of history feel like expanding the definition of marriage is inevitable, but even if that plays out, society needs to simultaneously find a way to reunite marriage with childbearing and childrearing.
+Children with two loving parents who are plugged in and responsible are the best cure to inner city crime and gang activity, suburban drug abuse, and substandard education across the board.

 In any case, our fundamental misstep in this debate as a people was to allow the discussion to become federalized.
 Marriage and family have been regulated by the states since the inception of the Republic, and the federal Constitution delegates no authority to the federal government in the area of marriage.
 Allowing each state to decide for itself how to order and structure marriage would prevent the mistakes we have made with abortion — politicizing the issue, removing any room for democracy to drive debate and compromise, and smothering presidential elections with social issues that should not be the concern or purview of the U.S. president.